Man Lost Everything As He Waited On Callback From Illinois Department Of Employment Security That Never Came

-CHICAGO (CBS) — A man lost his home, car, and everything waiting on a call from the Illinois Department of Employment Security – a call that never came.
+CHICAGO (CBS) — A man lost his home, car, everything while waiting on a call from the Illinois Department of Employment Security – a call that never came.

-This was even after the agency’s acting director told CBS 2 they were making improvements so this doesn’t happen to people.READ MORE: Kendrick Adams Charged After Burglars Break Into Nordstrom On Michigan Avenue, Steal Purses
+This was even after the agency’s acting director told CBS 2 they were making improvements so this doesn’t happen to people.READ MORE: Bomb Squad Investigating Suspicious Package In South Austin

-CBS 2’s took the issue back to the state Monday, as the system is still failing.
+CBS 2’s Tara Molina took the issue back to the state Monday, as the system is still failing.

 Now, he says, he’s lost everything to the waiting game.